ganeshbabuj/simpleuserbatch2/README.md

 # simpleuserbatch2

-Sprint Batch with Multiple data sources
+Sprint Batch with Multiple data sources.
+It uses separate databases for batch meta-data and application tables.

 Databases:
 - batchmetadata - for batch meta-data tables